AdaCore/spark2014/docs/ug/appendix.rst

    available) are ignored in proof.
 A ``null`` Global contract is used for these subprograms.

 #.
-The model of floats cannot distinguish between +0 and -0.

-#.
 The 'Update notation for specifying updates to arrays and records in proof
-   contracts only supports one-dimensional arrays at present.
-Multi-dimensional arrays and records are not yet supported.
+   contracts does not support multi-dimensional arrays at present.
+   One-dimensional arrays and records are supported.

 #.
 Attribute 'Valid is currently assumed to always return True.